Remote Setup (RSI)

 All you need is:

-• Camera
+- Camera

-• Microphone / Audio Mixer
+- Microphone / Audio Mixer

-• Computer
+- Computer

 Set up:

-1. Connect the camera and the audio signal to the computer.
+- Connect the camera and the audio signal to the computer.

-The computer just needs an internet connection (we recommend to use a LAN cable for stability reasons) and a web browser (we recommend Firefox, because there you can choose the video and audio input manually).
+The computer just needs an internet connection (we recommend using a LAN cable for stability reasons) and a web browser (we recommend Chrome, because it has the best performance).

 If you use LiveVoice for the video transmission, here is how to set up a video channel.

 Note: It is crucial for successful interpreting that the interpreters will get a clear audio signal and see both the presenter and slides.
-Therefore make sure the audio signal comes from the same audio source (microphone) which is used for the audience on site to hear, and do not use the internal microphone of the laptop.
+Therefore, make sure the audio signal comes from the same audio source (microphone) which is used for the audience on site to hear, and do not use the internal microphone of the laptop.